 Everyone seems to be renovating or remodeling these days, but should you renovate or remodel before selling?

 People have been upgrading their houses for years and the movement really blew up after the market crashed.
-Suddenly, people couldn’t afford houses with their granite countertops and jacuzzi tubs– but they could splurge and add them in their current houses.
+Suddenly, people couldn't afford houses with their granite countertops and jacuzzi tubs-- but they could splurge and add them to their current houses.